YoavCodes/highfin-site/data/readme.md

-Every instance in this project will have access to a shared data folder. on deploy this folder will be replaced by a link to that shared folder on the server.
+Every instance in this project will have access to a shared data folder. on deploy this folder will be replaced by a link to or nfs mount of that shared folder on the server.
+So use /data for data created by your app, that's specific to a deploy environment, like a database.